TheOriginalGeez/Cupid/README.md

 In the _General_ section do the following:

 - Enable Mod Active.
-- Back out of the MCM all the to in-game.
+- Back out of the MCM all the way to in-game.
 - Wait until it's finished activating.
 (10 seconds)
 - Go back into the Gender Bender MCM menu.
 - Set Gender Quick Change to Mouse 3.